rm511130/cpp-warmup-then-fast/README.md

 ## An additional requirement

-- `cf buildpacks` produces a list that includes the `cppcms-buildpack.zip` buildpack, and it's enabled.
+- The `cf buildpacks` command produces a list that includes the `cppcms-buildpack.zip` buildpack, and it's enabled.
 - Otherwise, your Platform Administrator will have to:

   (1) Download the [cppcms-buildpack.zip](https://github.com/rm511130/cpp-warmup-then-fast/blob/master/cppcms-buildpack.zip) file